dawidchyrzynski/arduino-home-assistant/docsrc/source/documents/basics/device-configuration.rst

 Device properties
 -----------------

-Each property has its corresponding setter method in the ``HADevice`` class.
+Each property has its corresponding setter method in the :doc:`HADevice </documents/api/core/ha-device>` class.
 Please note that all these methods accept const char pointer whose **content is not copied**.

 ::